HOVERBOARD AND OTHER TOYS CAN CAUSE INJURY TO CHILDREN

 Bikes, skateboards, scooters and other riding equipment are popular gifts, but they must be accompanied by a helmet – maybe as a gift from another family member.
 Children sometimes resist wearing a helmet; make them wear it anyway.

-Dr. Lane told MNT that she expects the most common toy-related injuries in children in the US at this time of year will probably relate to big toys like scooters, bikes, skates, inline skates and so on.
+Dr. Lane told MNT that she expects the most common toy-related injuries in children at this time of year will probably relate to big toys like scooters, bikes, skates, inline skates and so on.
 These toys must be used in a safe manner and environment, under parental supervision; and with the child wearing a helmet.

 She added that most injuries and deaths involve non-motorized riding toys, frequently between non-motorized scooters and a motor vehicle.